The Ultimate In Birding Tours

 Important: Our Sulawesi with a Difference, Indonesia tour includes the costly hire of a private charter boat from Peleng in the Banggai archipelago to Taliabu in the Sula archipelago, and then back to Luwuk.
 The reason for incorporating this large extra cost, which is reflected in the tour price, is simple: while it is possible to visit these islands inexpensively by public ferry, Taliabu, in particular, is notorious for delays of up to a week for the ferry, so we feel it is essential to enjoy smooth logistics!

-Accommodation & Road Transport: Some nights will be spent in hotels of good or medium standard, but most nights will be spent in basic or very basic losmen (guesthouses) or even camping simply.
+Accommodation & Road Transport: Some nights will be spent in hotels of good or medium standard, but most nights will be spent in basic or very basic losmen (guesthouses) or even camping simply for a few nights.
 Road transport will be by minibus, cars and 4x4s.
 Roads range from good to poor.

 Walking: The walking effort during our Islands of the Sulawesi Seas, Indonesia tour is mostly easy to moderate, occasionally fairly demanding.